 Input VAT shown on invoices and similar documents related to the transactions that are exempt – such as exportation of goods and services; exemption for vehicles, petroleum exploration and investments made under an investment incentive certificate; transit transportation; or diplomatic exemptions – are deducted from output VAT to be calculated on the transactions of the taxpayer that are subject to VAT.

 In the absence of transactions subject to VAT, or if the output VAT is less than the input VAT, then the input VAT that cannot be deducted is refunded to those who perform such transactions, on the basis of principles to be determined by the Ministry of Finance.

 Stamp tax applies to a wide range of documents, including (but not limited to) contracts, agreements, notes payable, letters of credit and letters of guarantee, financial statements and payrolls.

 Stamp duty is levied as a percentage of the value stated on the document.
 Stamp tax rates range from 0.189% to 0.948%.
 The Stamp Tax Law provides that each relevant party shall be responsible for payment of the total amount of stamp tax on the agreements.

 Stamp tax upper limit has been set as 2.642.810 TRY per document for 2019.

 Banking and insurance transactions tax

 The subject of this tax is transactions and services produced by banks, bankers and insurance companies.
 Taxpayers are banks, insurance companies and bankers.
-Banks and insurance companies are exempt from VAT; instead, they are subject to banking and insurance transactions tax at a rate of 5%, which is due on the gains of such companies from their transactions for each calender month of the year.
+Banks and insurance companies are exempt from VAT; instead, they are subject to banking and insurance transactions tax at a rate of 5%, which is due on the gains of such companies from their transactions for each calendar month of the year.
 Taxpayers declare their taxable transactions up to the evening of the 15th day of the following month.